-I’m not sure holes mattered since there was no rain and no flying insects.
+I’m not sure holes mattered since there was no rain or flying insects.

 Today was our first town day in Patagonia, so I was hiking fast and caught up with Cricket quickly.
 I paused at the new trail section that bypassed Patagonia.
 This new segment of the Arizona Trail was brand new and came out on the highway about 4 miles north of Patagonia.
 I was not sure it was open yet and continued down the original trail hoping Cricket had done the same.